csev/py4e/book/README.md

 We can also use the issue tracker to coordinate if that helps.

-This is a very roughT conversion.
-I write several Python programs (see the convert folder) to go theough the LaTeX, hack it, extract anything that looked like code, run it through 2to3 and put in the converted code.
-So some miraculously is perfectly converted but other bits are still broken or Python 2.0 because my auto-process missed something.
+This is a very rough conversion.
+I wrote several Python programs (see the convert folder) to go through the LaTeX, hack it, extract anything that looked like code, run it through 2to3 and put in the converted book.
+So some of the code is converted perfectly but other bits are still broken or Python 2.0 because my auto-process missed something.
 We will fix those by hand.